Bob Giuda: Political career

 Giuda's political career began with the formation of the town of Warren Economic Development Committee, which ultimately resulted in an assessment of the community by the New Hampshire Rural Development Corporation.
 He was appointed and then elected as a selectman and chairman of the selectboard in Warren, New Hampshire, from 1998 to 2001.
 In 2000, he was elected to the New Hampshire House of Representatives, serving three consecutive terms in office.
 He opted not to seek a fourth term in 2006.
 While in the House, he was assigned to the Ways and Means and Labor and Rules committees and rose to the position of Deputy Majority Leader.

 Giuda successfully sponsored a constitutional amendment that limited the government's power of eminent domain after the controversial U.S. Supreme Court ruling in Kelo v.
 City of New London.
-He also cosponsored numerous bills supporting a state spending cap, a constitutional amendment banning a New Hampshire income tax, and limiting judicial legislation from the bench.
+He also co-sponsored numerous bills supporting a state spending cap, a constitutional amendment banning a New Hampshire income tax, and limiting judicial legislation from the bench.

-In 2016 Giuda was elected as a New Hampshire state senator for District 2.
+In 2016, Giuda was elected as a New Hampshire state senator for District 2.

-In March 2022 NHPR revealed that 300 New Hampshire-related names were found on a leaked Oath Keepers' database.
+In March 2022, NHPR revealed that 300 New Hampshire-related names were found on a leaked Oath Keepers' database.
 Giuda's name was on the list.
 Giuda told NHPR, "he distanced himself from the organization soon after its involvement in the 2014 armed standoff with federal authorities at a Nevada ranch owned by Cliven Bundy."
 Giuda also told NHPR, "I left that group years ago, I wasn’t comfortable with the way the group was being run."
-New Hampshire Democratic Party chair Ray Buckley said, “If Senator Giuda truly is no longer a member of this organization, it is absolutely essential he immediately provide corroborating documentation to show this is the case.”
+New Hampshire Democratic Party chair Ray Buckley said, "If Senator Giuda truly is no longer a member of this organization, it is absolutely essential he immediately provide corroborating documentation to show this is the case."

 National presence and international affairs

 In October 2001, shortly after the September 11 attacks, he appeared on national television to advocate training and arming qualified commercial airline pilots to prevent against future hijackings.
-He founded the Airline Pilots Security Alliance, which lobbied Congress in support of the Federal Flight Deck Officer program that exists today to enable pilots to defend against future hijackings.
+Guida was among the founding pilots of the Airline Pilots Security Alliance, which lobbied Congress in support of the Federal Flight Deck Officer program that exists today to enable pilots to defend against future hijackings.